A Past of Blessing — A Future of Promise

 During this time, the congregation was blessed by the leadership of three assistant pastors: the Rev. William deHeyman, the Rev. Wanda Snyder, and the Rev. Joan Ewaldsen.
 With the retirement of Pastor Davis in 1987, the Rev. Frederick Auman came to St. John’s to serve as the Interim Pastor.
 He was subsequently called to become the Senior Pastor in June of 1988 and faithfully served until his retirement in June 1995.
 The Rev. Arlene Greenwald served as our Assistant Pastor from May 1994 until June 1996, when she joined the cadre of interim pastors in our synod who assist congregations during times of transition.

-The Rev. Dr. Cynthia Krommes, the present Lead Pastor, began her ministry at St. John in June 1996.
+The Rev. Dr. Cynthia Krommes began her ministry at St. John in June 1996.
 The Rev. Kenneth Ensminger joined the staff six months later as Visitation Pastor and served for 14 years, retiring in December 2010.
-In 1997, the congregation renewed its committment to global mission and ministry through the adoption of a missionary family, Dr. Mark and Linda Jacobson, who serve at Selian Lutheran Hospital and Arusha Lutheran Medical Centre in Tanzania.
+In 1997, the congregation renewed its commitment to global mission and ministry through the adoption of a missionary family, Dr. Mark and Linda Jacobson, who serve at Selian Lutheran Hospital and Arusha Lutheran Medical Centre in Tanzania.
 In October 1999, the congregation added Evening Light, providing a third opportunity to worship each weekend.
 In June 2001, the Rev. Christian McMullan began his ministry as our Associate Pastor.
 He remained until August 2007, when he left to earn a doctoral degree to prepare for teaching on the college and seminary level.
 In September 2009, the Rev. Thomas Kochenderfer joined the staff after retiring from St. Andrews Lutheran Church in Audubon to serve as Pastoral Associate.
-Dana Deichmann served as St. John’s Parish Educator for eleven years, from 2003 to 2014, bringing great creativity and contagious energy to our ministry.
-In March of 2015, Pastor Skyle Rea was called to serve as our Pastor for Youth and Family Ministry to lead and guide our expanding ministry with children, teens and their parents.
+In March of 2015, Pastor Stacey-Kyle (“Skyle”) Rea was called to serve as our Pastor for Youth and Family Ministry to lead and guide our expanding ministry with children, teens and their parents, and served until May 2018, when she was called as Senior Pastor of Trinity Fairview Village.
+Pastor Krommes retired in August 2020 and The Rev. Wayne R. Shelor has come to lead us to the next step as our Interim Pastor.

 This history is filled with the name of many pastors who faithfully served our Lord at St. John’s.
 Their leadership only tells part of the story.
 There have been thousands of saints, members of Central Lutheran and St. John’s, who carried out the ministry of the congregation.
 They taught Sunday school, sang in the choir, provided leadership, served in the community, raised their children in the faith, planted gardens, folded bulletins, organized work crews, planned mission trips, and invited friends to worship.
 Their stories are the real stories of the congregation.